misha-slyusarev/simple_inventory/README.md

-**NOTICE: The project is under development!**

 SimpleInventory
 ---------------
 Allows to add a simple inventory management to your Rails model.
+Install it to your Gemfile:

+    gem 'simple_inventory', github: 'misha-slyusarev/simple_inventory'

-Simply add *has_simple_inventory* to your ActiveRecord model
+Simply add *has_simple_inventory* to your ActiveRecord model:

     class Item < ActiveRecord::Base
       has_simple_inventory
     end

+Generate and run migration to add a column that will keep inventory in your model:

+    rails generate simple_inventory:add_column item
+    rake db:migrate

-And check it out
+And try it out:

     item = Item.create
     item.amount          # => 0